Request a Consultation

 Reduces Fiduciary Liability

-Executors and trustees have a legal obligation to act in the estate's best interest.
-A documented, competitive auction process demonstrates due diligence.
+Executors and trustees have a legal obligation to act in the estate’s best interest.
+A documented competitive auction process demonstrates due diligence to the court and to beneficiaries.

 Defined Timeline Closes the Estate

 Every month a property sits open costs the estate money.
-Auction sets a closing date upfront — typically 30–45 days — so the estate can be settled and closed.
+Auction sets a closing date upfront — typically 30 to 45 days — so the estate can be settled and closed.

 Handles Multiple Properties at Once

-When an estate includes multiple parcels or properties across Montana, we can auction them together in a single event — one process, one timeline.
+When an estate includes multiple parcels or properties across Montana, the firm auctions them together in a single event — one process, one timeline, one closing.

 Real Estate.
 Real Results.